diveflo/arris-tg3442/README.md

 This will use **default** username, password and router IP.
 Use `--help` to learn how to use non-default values.

+### To retrieve phone log

+`python3 arris-tg3442-reboot.py phone-log`

+Note: phone log isn't persistent and is empty after a restart of the modem

 ## Docker